GlitchyCrafting/SICTC-Vim-Tutorial/Tutorial/03_Intro_to_Plugins.md

 make sure it's a Vim colorscheme and not a NeoVim (NVim) one.
 NeoVim can use Vim stuff, but not the other way around[^1].

+[^1]: Unless the author explicitly builds it to be Vim compatible.

 ```vim
 call plug#begin()